aabbtree77/adast/README.md

+> “Everything is an object.
+However, objects aren't everything.” <br> &ndash; perl11/potion

 ## Introduction

-Adast Maxima MS80 is a paper cutting machine (guillotine) produced in Czechoslovakia in 1980s, still in operation in Vilnius, Lithuania, 2021.
+Adast Maxima MS80 is a paper cutting machine (guillotine) produced in Czechoslovakia in 1980s, still in operation in Vilnius, Lithuania, 2022.

 <table>
 <tr>